pgroenbaek/dbtracks-extras/README.md

 The scripts are licensed under [GNU GPL v3](/LICENSE).

-All shapes and textures referenced in the scripts are the original work of Norbert Rieger all rights to those belong to him.
+All shapes and textures referenced in the scripts are the original work of Norbert Rieger, and all rights to them belong to him.